CogBlender: Towards Continuous Cognitive Intervention in Text-to-Image Generation: Experiments and Results

+This experiment evaluates the ability of \oursName~to continuously modulate the memorability of generated images, through both qualitative and quantitative comparisons.
+For the text-to-image methods (\oursName, FLUX.2, and Nano Banana 2), we generate five images per prompt at uniformly sampled target memorability levels ranging from low to high ($\{0, 0.25, 0.5, 0.75, 1\}$, specifically), totaling 500 images per method.
+Due to the class-conditional nature of GANalyze, we strictly adhere to its original protocol: we randomly select 20 object categories, sample 5 random latent codes per category to establish 100 base conditions, and then manipulate each across the same five memorability intensities, also yielding 500 images in total.

+\paragraph{Qualitative Comparison.} Figure~\ref{fig:micg}(a) illustrates the superior semantic control achieved by \oursName~for memorability modulation.
+GANalyze attempts to enhance memorability primarily through low-level manipulations (e.g., zooming), which often introduce structural artifacts (e.g., the distorted dog face).
+FLUX.2 and Nano Banana 2 attempt to induce cognitive variation through visual feature manipulations, yet fail to produce meaningful changes.
+In contrast, \oursName~preserves the core scene semantics while orchestrating high-level cognitive adjustments, including lighting, composition, and subject saliency, to naturally enhance memorability.
+For example, in a ``surfer on the beach'' scene, \oursName~adjusts the subject's pose (frontal vs. profile), camera perspective, and facial expression, effectively guiding the viewer's visual attention.

-As shown in the target-predicted memorability curves (Fig.~\ref{fig:mem-res}(a)), GANalyze exhibits a steeper response slope.
-However, FLUX.2 demonstrates unstable behavior, including negatively correlated intervals where increased target memorability does not lead to higher predicted scores.
-In contrast, \oursName~achieves a strong and approximately linear alignment between target and predicted memorability scores, indicating reliable and continuous cognitive intervention.
+\paragraph{\bf Quantitative Comparison.} As illustrated in the target-predicted memorability score curves (Figure~\ref{fig:micg}(b)), \oursName~achieves a strongly positive alignment between the target and predicted memorability scores, indicating reliable and continuous cognitive intervention.
+In stark contrast, the prompt-engineering baselines fail to execute effective intervention.
+Although GANalyze shows a steep positive slope, it suffers from severe visual quality degradation (Figure~\ref{fig:micg}(c)).
 Notably, all methods struggle to synthesize images with extremely low memorability, reflecting the intrinsic difficulty of suppressing salient visual cues.